informalsystems/vdd/fastsync/fastsync.md

 #### **[FS-CORR-PEER]**:
-At all times, the set *peerID* contains at least one correct full node.
+Initially, the set *peerIDs* contains at least one correct full node.

 #### **[FS-ALL-CORR-PEER]**:
-At all times, the set *peerID* contains only correct full nodes.
+At all times, the set *peerIDs* contains only correct full nodes.

 #### Safety